3D Seismic Surveying

 Oil and gas exploration needs information from many sources: well logging, geological reports, geophysical methods…Etc. From the geophysical methods: 2D, 3D and 4D surveying according to dimensions we are dealing with.

-he first 3D seismic was shot by Exxon over the Friendswood field near Houston in 1967.
-In 1972, GSI enlisted the support of six oil companies-Chevron, Amoco, Texaco, Mobil, Phillips, and Unocal-for a major research project to evaluate 3D seismic.
+The first 3D seismic was shot by Exxon over the Friendswood field near Houston in 1967.
+In 1972, GSI enlisted the support of six oil companies Chevron, Amoco, Texaco, Mobil, Phillips, and Unocal-for a major research project to

 After 3D seismic data is acquired, it needs to be processed to be ready for interpretation as the image is blurred.
 Data processing includes filtering, stacking and migrating and other forms of computer analysis.
 As computers have become more powerful and processing techniques more developed, it has become common to re-process seismic data acquired in earlier years, creating new opportunities for exploration that could not originally be derived from the 3D data.
 Processing of one 3D seismic survey may take months and cost a lot of money.